gilbertoca/construtor/click-orm-integration/orm/README.txt

 To adjust the database parameters edit the following orm/pom.xml properties(the actual value is mine) if you want to change the H2 server type:

 <jdbc.url>jdbc:h2:file:data/shiroDB;create=true;MODE=PostgreSQL;DB_CLOSE_DELAY=-1</jdbc.url>
+After that you need to generate the database running:

+mvn sql:execute,

-After that you need to generate the database running:mvn sql:execute, which will create database objects necessary to both JPA and Cayenne ORM.
+which will create database objects necessary to both JPA and Cayenne ORM.

 JPA